 - 1. To the right (or sometimes above) each front panel function button-"1" through "4"-depicted on the flowchart is the exact label for that button as shown on the LCD display at the current step in the programming. - 2.
 With the exception of the top two LCD screen drawings in each flowchart, the word descriptions at various steps do not necessarily appear on the LCD screens but are meant only to explain the action at these steps. - 3.
-The appearance of the "L" icon indicates that the user must press one of the buttons depicted horizontally to the right of it in order to execute a choice in the current step of the programming and advance to the next step. - 4.
-The appearance of an asterisk "" near a button indicates that pressing that button in the current step of the programming will cause the LCD screen to be redrawn with new functions assigned to the four Function buttons. - 5.
-A diamond (") box indicates that the next step in the programming depends upon specific choices made up to that point.
+The appearance of the "loss" icon indicates that the user must press one of the buttons depicted horizontally to the right of it in order to execute a choice in the current step of the programming and advance to the next step. - 4.
+A diamond (♦) box indicates that the next step in the programming depends upon specific choices made up to that point.
 For example, under the "Creating A New Temperament" flowchart, a box labeled "4 characters?" is encountered.
 If the user has entered four characters for the temperament name at this point, the next step will follow the "YES" path downward in the chart (at which point the LCD display re-labels the function buttons as indicated).
 If, at any given time, this diamond box is encountered when less than four characters have been chosen (as is normally the case for at least the first three times the box is encountered), the "NO" path is followed.
 In this example, that means that the function buttons continue to allow positioning of the cursor under various characters and/or selecting (or removing) a character from the current temperament name under construction.